AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 By defaults, both TX channels should be ON, and in the following state:

+-	Both TX channel 1 and channel 2 are enabled and powered up
 -	The default RF frequency is 25GHz and the TX PLL is programmed to an LO at 14.6GHz, for a default IF frequency of 4.2GHz.
--	The TX PLL visual lock indicator D2, on the radio card, should be lit (green LED)
+-	The TX PLL visual lock indicator (LED D2), on the radio card, should be lit in green, indicating lock.
+The PLL lock status is also reported in the TX PLL control section of the GUI.
--	Both TX channel 1 and channel 2 are enabled and powered up
 -	Both Ch1 and Ch2 RF attenuators are set to **MAX attenuation** at -15.5dB

 ZCU208 RFSOC DAC configuration and signal generation